BryanSchuetz/pulsar/src/content/posts/dry-the-rain.md

 socialImage: '/images/dry-the-rain.png'
 ---

-> "I will now sell five copies of The Three EP's by The Beta Band".
+> I will now sell five copies of The Three EP's by The Beta Band.

 ![screenshot](/images/three-eps.png)